 The anime shows everything in a POV (point of view) perspective.
 Well, to be more accurate, all the events are documented through recording devices located throughout the series.
-Diary vlog entries made by Saeko herself; the accumulated recordings of her handheld camera; photographs and video recordings taken from other colleagues; footage gathered from implanted security cameras located in military vehicles and buildings; news coverage broadcasted over the airwaves; every method of data capturing is account for, each going towards creating the "bigger picture"–Flag changes how we perceive this world by turning it into instances stockpiled and fine-tuned through our very own viewfinder.
+Diary vlog entries made by Saeko herself, the accumulated recordings of her handheld camera.
+Photographs and video recordings taken from other colleagues, footage gathered from implanted security cameras located in military vehicles and buildings.
+News coverage broadcasted over the airwaves and amateur videos taken within the city.
+Every method of data capturing is account for, each going towards creating the "bigger picture"; Flag changes how we perceive this world by turning it into instances stockpiled and fine-tuned through our very own viewfinder.
 Our method of seeing this world becomes a "lens" within itself.
 There’s no cheating with elaborate aerial shots intended to enhance the action.
 Nor are there moments that make you question “Who’s filming this right now?”
 No, the creative minds behind this series treat their subject matter with respect, never giving into the temptation of excessive theatrics to heighten its drama.
 If it can’t be realistically captured, it does not get occupied space in this screenplay.
 This is what grants the show that coveted intimacy that many other creators would kill for.
 That feeling of isolation and immersion with the people we follow.
 The viewer isn’t granted a chance to become omnipresent, to shift through scene transitions or have everything laid at their feet through verbal narration.
 The only knowledge we acquire comes from events we see happen at real-time with the people we follow or come in the form of visual archives stored by multimedia devices that are offered to us to dissect whatever we will from it.

 By doing this, the show can keep everything up close and personal, something that’s made all the more impressive given the all-encompassing nature of the civil war set on center-stage.